Incident Readiness & Response Planning

 What happens after the plan is delivered?

 You are not locked into a retainer.
 Some clients execute the roadmap internally, some leverage their MSP/MSSP, and others retain PCTA for periodic oversight and governance.
-If you need ongoing leadership support, see Executive Security and Risk Advisory.
+If you need ongoing leadership support, see Trusted Advisory Services.

 What frameworks guide this work?